RevelDigital/reveldigital-developer-website/mkdocs/gadgets.md

 ng new my-app --directory ./
 # Generates the boilerplate code for a new Angular app
 ```

+???+ note

+    Need to use a specific version of Angular for your project?

+    Try using NPX:

+    npm install -g npx
+    npx -p @angular/cli@12.2.6 ng new my-app

 ### **Step 3.** Add the Revel Digital libaries